jezhiggins/mango2/README.md

 mango2
 ======

-A Java iterator and range library
+A Java iterator and range library.